ibm-cloud-docs/databases-for-mysql/howto-migration.md

 # Migrating to {{site.data.keyword.databases-for-mysql}}
 {: #migrating}

 Various options exist to migrate data from existing MySQL databases to {{site.data.keyword.databases-for-mysql_full}}.
+We recommend two options: `mysqldump` and `mydumper`.
+Which tool is best for you depends on certain conditions, including network connection, the size of your data set, and intermediate schema needs.

+## Before you begin
+{: #migrating-before-begin}

-We focus on the simplest and most effective.
-To get started, you need MySQL installed locally so you have the `mysql` and `mysqldump` tools.
+Before getting started with your data migration, you will need MySQL installed locally so you have the `mysql` and `mysqldump` tools.

 [MySQL Workbench](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html) also provides a graphical tool for working with MySQL servers and databases.
-While not strictly required, the {{site.data.keyword.databases-for}} CLI also makes it easier to connect and restore to a new {{site.data.keyword.databases-for-mysql}} deployment.
+While not strictly required, the {{site.data.keyword.databases-for}} [CLI](/docs/databases-cli-plugin) also makes it easy to connect and restore to a new {{site.data.keyword.databases-for-mysql}} deployment.

 ## mysqldump
 {: #migrating-mysqldump}

+This native MySQL client utility installs by default and can perform logical backups, reproducing table structure and data, without copying the actual data files. mysqldump dumps one or more MySQL databases for backup or transfer to another MySQL server.
+For more information, see the [mysqldump documentation](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html).

+mysqldump is appropriate to use under the following conditions:
+- The data set is smaller than 10 GB.
+- Migration time is not critical, and the cost of re-trying the migration is very low.
+- You don’t need to do any intermediate schema or data transformations.

+We don't recommend using mysqldump if any of the following conditions are met:
+- Your data set is larger than 10GB.
+- The network connection between the source and target databases is unstable or very slow.

+Follow these steps to perform full data load using the mysqldump tool:

 On your source database run `mysqldump` to create an SQL file, which can be used to re-create the database.
 At a minimum, migrating `mysql` using the CLI requires the following arguments:
 - host name (`-h` flag)